 - Exposure to toxic and dangerous materials, substances, chemicals, and other agents

 These injuries can occur as a result of just about any accident.
-Here at the Compass Law Group, PC our best personal injury lawyers in California handle all types of such accidents, including but not limited to car accidents, truck accidents, slip and fall accidents, construction accidents, medical malpractice, injuries caused by defective or hazardous products, and many others.
+Here at the Compass Law Group, LLP our best personal injury lawyers in California handle all types of such accidents, including but not limited to car accidents, truck accidents, slip and fall accidents, construction accidents, medical malpractice, injuries caused by defective or hazardous products, and many others.

 Get a free consultation today

 Due to the devastating consequences of a catastrophic injury, a plaintiff with this type of extreme and severe injury is entitled to obtain a large settlement or verdict that would compensate for all the harm and damage caused by the defendant.